-A high level risk assessment of the Cova-1 drilling campaign found that of fourteen broad hazard categories, one was considered to be high inherent risk and the remainder were considered low inherent risk.
+A high level risk assessment for the drilling campaign found that of fourteen broad hazard categories, one was considered to be high inherent risk and the remainder were considered low inherent risk.
 The high risk event was loss of well control resulting in a blowout.
 When the mitigation measures to prevent this occurring were taken into consideration the residual risk was reduced to a medium.